 The reason all we want to do during the summer is marathon Netflix in front of a box fan has to do with our internal temperature regulation, our reaction to natural light, and a host of other factors.
 But it's important to note that this often isn't serious enough to make you feel tired all the time.
-If you're experiencing serious fatigue or lethargy in the summer months, it could be connected to something more serious than a bit of slowness due to hotter seasons, and it's a good idea to get it checked out by a doctor.
+If you feel lethargic over the summer, it could be something more serious than a bit of slowness due to hotter seasons, and it's a good idea to get it checked out by a doctor.

 But if you're experiencing more laziness than fatigue, there are a few reasons why that might be.
 Humans, like all mammals, have internal temperature regulation systems.
-They're what make us sweat, shiver and feel feverish.
+They're what make you sweat, shiver and feel feverish.
 And operating that temperature regulation requires energy.
 It's not just a matter of sticking your tongue out and panting, like dogs do; it's a complex balance of hormones and metabolism that requires fuel, which for humans comes from glucose.

 And speaking of energy: Does hot summer weather make you want to take a nap constantly?
 If you feel like falling asleep earlier in the summer months, it's both a reflection of your higher energy use and a reaction to changing light.
 Humans have a circadian rhythm, an internal body clock that tells us when to wake up and when to sleep using hormones like melatonin.
 It's influenced by many factors, but one of the major ones is seasonal light.
 And in the northern hemisphere, summer means that mornings get lighter earlier.
-"Scientists think the increase in sunlight disrupts melatonin production, which contributes to fatigue," says Dr. Molitor.
+"Scientists think the increase in sunlight disrupts melatonin production, which contributes to fatigue," says Molitor.

 If you happen to sleep in an area that gets natural light, you may find yourself waking with the sun as your circadian rhythms adjust to the new regime — and in summer, that will get progressively earlier in the day.
 Result?
 You'll spend more hours awake, burning a lot of energy glucose.
 And by early evening, far before your usual winter bedtime, you'll likely feel like turning in, even if it's still light outside.

-"A small subgroup of people don’t just become tired during the summer months," Dr. Molitor tells Bustle.
+"A small subgroup of people don’t just become tired during the summer months," Molitor tells Bustle.
 "They actually become depressed due to a condition known as Seasonal Affective Disorder Summer Variant, or Summer SADS.
 It’s more common in people living close to the equator and in the southern parts of the U.S." Seasonal affective disorder isn't just for people experiencing drops in mood during colder seasons.
-"Those with Summer SADS often find relief by staying indoors during midday and avoiding direct sunlight, or by visiting more northern parts of the country," says Dr. Molitor.
+"Those with Summer SADS often find relief by staying indoors during midday and avoiding direct sunlight, or by visiting more northern parts of the country," says Molitor.